When I get all revved up and passionate, sometimes some of this stuff genuinely makes me mad.

 Quitting, giving up, crying, uncle didn't work.

-So strategic redeployment, and Mertha defined that in his press conference yesterday.
+And Mirtha defined that in his press conference yesterday.

 When I said we can't win a military victory, it's because the Iraqis have turned against us.

-My plan says redeploy to the periphery to Kuwait to Okinawa.
+My plan says redeploy to the periphery, to Kuwait, to Okinawa.

 And if there's a terrorist activity that affects our allies or affects the United States national security, we can then go back in.